The 2-surviving rate of planar graphs with average degree lower than $4\frac{1}{2}$: The proof

-Consider an open disk around $r$ small enough to contain only one line segments per each of 4 edges adjacent to $r.$ Enumerate neighbours of $r$ as $a, b, c, d$ using a clockwise ordering applied to the corresponding line segments, so that $a = u_1.$ When $v_1 = a,$ using the strategy described as the introduction to Lemma~\ref{lem:many}, two firefighters can save more than $\frac{1}{3}n+1$ vertices of a graph (one extra in the first round as $u_1 = v_1$), because vertex $r$ does not belong to the curve $C.$ Similarly, when $v_1 \in \{b,d\},$ it is possible to save more than $\frac{1}{3}n-1$ vertices.
+Consider an open disk around $r$ small enough to contain only one line segment per each of 4 edges adjacent to $r.$ Enumerate neighbours of $r$ as $a, b, c, d$ using a clockwise ordering applied to the corresponding line segments, so that $a = u_1.$ When $v_1 = a,$ using the strategy described as the introduction to Lemma~\ref{lem:many}, two firefighters can save more than $\frac{1}{3}n+1$ vertices of a graph (one extra in the first round as $u_1 = v_1$), because vertex $r$ does not belong to the curve $C.$ Similarly, when $v_1 \in \{b,d\},$ it is possible to save more than $\frac{1}{3}n-1$ vertices.

-Therefore suppose now that $v_1 = c.$ If in the graph $H$ there exists some shortest path from vertex $r$ to $u$ going through vertex $b$ or $d,$ this path splits either the interior or exterior region of $C$ into 2 pieces.
+Therefore suppose now that $v_1 = c.$ If in the graph $H$ there exists some shortest path from vertex $r$ to $u$ going through vertex $b$ or $d,$ this path splits the interior or exterior region of $C$ into 2 pieces.
+Note that it can split both, when the path crosses the curve $C$ several times, but we cannot discount such a situation to improve the bound.
 Hence we may use this path and a $T$-path from $r$ to one vertex from $\{u,v\}$ to build a Jordan curve $C'$ which allow us to save more than $\frac{1}{6}n-1$ vertices.
 See Figure~\ref{fig1} for the illustration.

 It may happen as well that in the graph $H$ there exists some shortest path from $r$ to $u$ going through vertex $c.$ From any of such paths let us choose this one which contains vertex $u_{i'}$ for the least possible $i',$ $1 < i' \le i.$ This path also splits either the interior or exterior region of $C$ into 2 pieces.
-If a piece not containing vertex $r$ has more than $\frac{1}{6}-1$ vertices we are done.
+If a piece not containing vertex $r$ has more than $\frac{n}{6}-1$ vertices we are done.
 Otherwise let $u' = u_{i'-1},$ $v' = u_{i'}$.
-Note that the curve $C'$ build from the $T$-path from $r$ to $u',$ edge $u'v'$ and the shortest $rv'$-path going through vertex $c$ has the property that $|\overline{\textrm{in} C'}| > \frac{1}{6}n+1$ and $|\overline{\textrm{out} C'}| > \frac{1}{6}n+1.$ Moreover there is no shortest path from $r$ to $u'$ going through vertex $b,$ $c$ or $d.$ Hence we are ready to proceed to the final case with the curve $C',$ instead of $C.$
+Note that the curve $C'$ build from the $T$-path from $r$ to $u',$ edge $u'v'$ and the shortest $rv'$-path going through vertex $c$ has the property that $|\overline{\textrm{in} C'}| > \frac{1}{6}n+1$ and $|\overline{\textrm{ex} C'}| > \frac{1}{6}n+1.$ Moreover there is no shortest path from $r$ to $u'$ going through vertex $b,$ $c$ or $d.$ Hence we are ready to proceed to the final case with the curve $C',$ instead of $C.$